Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GJWU2WN37/the-woman-in-black">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUQ5K5Z/izu-camping-birthdays">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Through Adolla Links and the assistance of Grace, Shinra learns more about the Evangelist and<br>views Tempe's memories.
-The team completes their investigation into the Tabernacle, but draw some unsettling<br>conclusions from what they learn.</p>
+<p align="center">It’s the second day of the OutClub’s Izu trip.
+They go to Dougashima Island and<br>walk across the tombolo, and put on a surprise birthday party for Nadeshko and Aoi<br>at the end of the day.</p>
 </td>
 </tr>
 </table>